Yubico/arkg-rfc/draft-bradleylundberg-arkg-00.md

 We denote a concrete ARKG instance by the pattern `ARKG-BL-KEM-MAC-KDF`, substituting the chosen instantiation for the `BL`, `KEM`, `MAC` and `KDF` parts.
+Note that this pattern cannot in general be unambiguously parsed;
+implementations MUST NOT attempt to construct an ARKG instance by parsing such a pattern string.
+Concrete ARKG instances MUST always be identified by lookup in a registry of fully specified ARKG instances.
+This is to prevent usage of algorithm combinations that may be incompatible or insecure.

 ### The function ARKG-Generate-Seed